 Iontophoresis is a technique that uses an electrical current to move substances across the skin or other body surfaces such as the eye.
 Although the effect was first noted in the eighteenth century, its use in medicine only became popular after 1900, following the publication of a series of papers on the subject by the French physician Stéphane Leduc.

 Working electrodes come in a variety of forms ranging from balls, rollers and disks to full face masks.
 As a direct current is used, another electrode (the passive, indifferent or return electrode) is required to complete the electrical circuit and get the current to flow.
-This electrode can be a bar which is given to the client to hold or a pad which is placed somewhere where it makes good body contact, such as under the shoulder or wrapped around the upper arm.
+This electrode can be a bar, given to the client to hold, or a pad placed somewhere where it makes good body contact, e.g., under the shoulder or wrapped around the upper arm.

-Because it is very difficult to move water-soluble chemicals across the skin’s surface, iontophoresis was considered by many to be a promising method for delivering drugs when it was first introduced.
-Unfortunately, due to a variety of factors, including the excellent barrier properties of the skin, this has not held up in practice and it currently has only limited applications within medicine – such as treatments for hyperhidrosis (abnormal sweating of the palms or other areas of the body).
+Because it is very difficult to move water-soluble chemicals across the skin’s surface, when it was first introduced iontophoresis was considered by many to be a promising method for delivering drugs.
+Unfortunately, due to a variety of factors – including the excellent barrier properties of the skin, – this has not held up in practice and it currently has only limited medical application – such as treatments for hyperhidrosis (abnormal sweating of the palms or other areas of the body).

 Electricity had been used to increase skin penetration before the arrival of iontophoresis in salons.
-The main aim of this treatment was to redden the skin thereby increasing absorption through increased blood flow.
+The main aim of this treatment was to redden the skin, which was believed to increase absorption by increasing the blood flow.
 So, even if some ions were moved in the process, it was not a true iontophoresis treatment.